-The MLDS Center will compile and discuss the sample file review results at the next Data Meeting.
-Next, the MLDS Center will provide a review to the data sharing partner.
+The MLDS Center will compile and discuss the sample file review results at the next internal MLDS Center Data Meeting.
+Next, the MLDS Center will provide a review of the results to the data sharing partner.

 Step 14: Final File Requested